2012 Egyptian presidential election: Khairat El-Shater

 After initially deciding not to field a candidate, the Muslim Brotherhood in Egypt announced on 31 March 2012 that its deputy supreme guide Khairat El-Shater would run in the election.

 El-Shater, who was convicted and imprisoned for several years during the rule of Mubarak, might be excluded from the race due to the ban of ex-convicts from political activity.
 The ruling military council had pardoned him, but a case was filed to eliminate him from the election, because the pardon has not been endorsed by a criminal court.
 The Muslim Brotherhood in Egypt fielded Mohamed Morsi, chairman of the Freedom and Justice Party, as an alternative candidate in case El-Shater's candidacy was invalidated.

 As of 14 April 2012, El-Shater has been barred from the election by the Presidential Election Commission.
 His campaign has stated that they would appeal the decision.

 Omar Suleiman

 General Omar Suleiman, who was director of the General Intelligence Service and in 2011 shortly the last vice president under ousted President Hosni Mubarak, announced his candidacy on 6 April 2012.

 As of 14 April 2012, Suleiman has been barred from the election by the Presidential Election Commission.
 His campaign appealed the decision but was rejected.

-He left the country, reportedly going to Abu Dhabi, then to Germany, then finally to the United States for treatment.
-He died suddenly on 19 July 2012 while having medical tests done in Cleveland, Ohio.
-His body was taken home for burial.
-He was given a military funeral.
+Suleiman left the country for medical treatment, reportedly going to Abu Dhabi, then to Germany, then finally to the United States, where he died suddenly on 19 July 2012 while undergoing medical tests in Cleveland, Ohio.
+His body was taken back to Egypt for a military funeral.